 Current research activities focus on trading of financial instruments (MiFID and EMIR), financial markets structure and institutional aspects of the Eurozone crisis and central banking.
-He has advised the European Commission (on takeover bids, financial services practices, MiFID II) and the European Parliament.
-Diego has also assisted the Qatar Central Bank to restructure the country's financial framework and the local Financial Markets Authority to set a strategic plan to align rules with IOSCO principles.
-Finally, he is currently coordinating of a consortium in charge of delivering support to ESMA in the data collection and the drafting of the cost-benefit analysis of MiFID II/MiFIR level 2 rules.
+He advises EU institutions, such as the European Commission (on takeover bids, financial services practices, MiFID II) and the European Parliament.
+Diego has also assisted the Qatar Central Bank to restructure the country's financial framework and the local Financial Markets Authority to set a strategic plan to align rules with IOSCO standards.
+Finally, he is currently coordinating a consortium delivering support to ESMA in the data collection and the drafting of the cost-benefit analysis of MiFID II/MiFIR level 2 rules.

-As a result of his interdisciplinary academic and market background, Diego has published extensively on economics and regulation matters related to financial markets, banking and EU institutions for academic research, specialized policy portals (such as LaVoce and Economonitor) and newspapers.
+As a result of his interdisciplinary background, Diego has published extensively on economics and regulation of financial markets, banking and EU institutions for academic research, specialized policy portals (such as LaVoce and Economonitor) and newspapers.
 He regularly advises EU institutions and participates to international working groups.
 His publications have been so far downloaded +55,000 times.

-Financial and securities regulation (e.g., MiFID, EMIR), financial markets structure, commodities, investor protection, central banking, investment banking.
+Financial and securities regulation (e.g., MiFID, EMIR), financial markets structure, financial integration, central banking, banking, commodities, investor protection.

 Featured non-CEPS publications